 1. Embryonic Stem Cells

 Embryonic stem cells, as their name suggests, are derived from embryos.
-They are obtained from the inner cells of the mass of the blastocyst, a mainly hollow ball of cells that, in the human, forms three to five days after an egg cell is fertilized by a sperm.
+They are obtained from the inner cells of the mass of the blastocyst, a mainly hollow ball of cells that, in the human, forms three to five days after a sperm fertilizes an egg cell.
 Scientists extract the inner cell mass and grow these cells in special laboratory conditions and retain the properties of the embryonic stem cells.
 Embryonic stem cells are known as pluripotent stem cells.
 They can give rise to any other cells in the body.

 2. Non-Embryonic (Adult) Stem Cells